machine-detonation/F7DAA0/README.md

 > ^ saying ts to prevent a future argument I just don't want to get jumped and burned at the stake

 lmk if you don't like it when I use these when I'm talking to u okay thx

+× mean, probably a bit of an asshole too idk

+## other / extra

+the name Appl(e) Pie is a reference to my PHIGHT!sona (phighting! persona/self insert I think)